ericholscher/sphinx-tutorial/crawler/docs/step2/install.rst

     easy_install crawler

-Or, if you have virtualenvwrapper installed:
+Or, if you have pip installed:

 .. code-block:: bash

-    mkvirtualenv crawler
     pip install crawler